dawidl022/ECS506-flat-finder-app/docs/domain-analysis/3-environment.md

 development relatively low.

-Another advantage of going for a web application as opposed to a mobile application, is that the user will not be responsible for updating any software;
+Another advantage of going for a web application as opposed to a mobile application is that the user will not be responsible for updating any software;
 all updates will happen on our side and all users will always be using up-to-date software.
-This will prevent inconsistencies resulting from users on different versions as well as increase security of the service, as vulnerabilities patching will require no user input.
+This will prevent inconsistencies resulting from users on different versions as well as increase the security of the service, as vulnerability patching will require no user input.
 The National Cyber Security Centre (n.d.) recommends keeping software up to date to keep corporate data safe.
 Studies have shown that about 41% of survey responders neglect software updates, one of the reasons being that they are associated with the addition of unnecessary new features (Armerding, 2012).
-A common solution to this problem, is to indeed develop web applications, a technique used by companies such as Facebook (Abraham, 2016).
+A common solution to this problem is to indeed develop web applications, a technique used by companies such as Facebook (Abraham, 2016).